Homework Unit 5: Resampling

 Selecting the best model configuration

 Looking back at our two average performance estimates (one from each feature set), we would select model configuration 2.
-It has higher average performance across held-out folds.
+It has higher average performance across held-out folds, an though fold 1 has a longer SE, the SE of fold 2 is still quite low, and it’s bias is much better.

 Part 2: Tuning hyperparameters with bootstrap resampling